-This article by John Wren of New Zealand attempts to put to rest their ongoing helmet law controversy.
+Summary: This 2002 article by John Wren of New Zealand attempted to put to rest their ongoing helmet law controversy.
 We also have the original .pdf version if you prefer that format.

 Bicycle 'Helmet Wars':

 Author: John Wren, Ph.D, Senior Analyst, Safekids, PO Box 19544 Avondale, Auckland 7.
 New Zealand.
 Email: email@example.com

 Original stationery: Safekids, a Service of Starship Children's Hospital